Health and Social Care – the key role of leadership in achieving effective integration

-Phillip joined the Scottish Social Services Council (SSSC) in April 2016 as Head of Learning and Development.
+Phillip joined the Scottish Social Services Council (SSSC) in April 2016 as Head of Learning and Development and in June 2018 was appointed as Director of Development and Innovation.
 This followed 18 years in local government where he held a range of management and frontline posts.

 Pat is Chief Executive of ACOSVO, the Association of Chief Officers of Scottish Voluntary Organisations.
 Pat has led the IIP accredited organisation since 2003 and having worked in the third sector for over 25 years, she has gained experience of both local and national voluntary organisations from a range of thematic areas.